section-engineering-education/engineering-education/content/articles/building-a-routing-service-using-mapquest-api/index.md

 [Here](https://github.com/muyiwexy/mapquest-API) is a link to the Github repository.

 ### Conclusion
 On careful implementation of the processes above, we have been able to create a map layer, an input form, and a routing function.
+As we said earlier, there are several location routing service implemented with leaflet but the mapquest routing API is by far the easiest of them all.
+Easy doesn't mean the best though.
+Thus, on a personal opinion, open street routing machine (OSRM) is a good choice for more experienced programmers looking to build similar services in JavaScript.

 Happy coding!